exasol/row-level-security/doc/design.md

 Needs: impl, utest, itest

-## `Query Rewriter` Adds Row Filter For Roles
+## `QueryRewriter` Adds Row Filter for Roles
 `dsn~query-rewriter-adds-row-filter-for-roles~1`

-The `Query Rewriter` adds a row filter to the injected sub-query that uses bitwise-`AND` against the users role mask and checks whether the result is not zero.
+The `QueryRewriter` adds a row filter to the injected sub-query that uses bitwise-`AND` against the users role mask and checks whether the result is not zero.

 Covers: